karic-kenan/kotlin-primer/docs/conditions.md

 #### 9. Type Checking with When

-Now, let's talk about something really powerful—type checking using `when`.
+Now, let's talk about something really powerful - type checking using `when`.

 ```kotlin
 // Checking the type with when